ARCHER2-HPC/archer2-website/community/outreach/materials/wee_archie.md

 All these parts are housed in a clear perspex case so people can see all of the component parts.

 ## Apps
 There are currently two games available for Wee Archie for users to play.
-They are inspired by real life simulation experiments that were run on the previous ARCHER system, and show users the kind of real-world problems scientists use Supercomputers to solve.
-They are also good examples of how simulation is used to make design and testing quicker, safer, and cheaper than doing the same experiment in real life.
+They are inspired by real life simulation experiments that were run on the previous ARCHER system, and designed to show users the kind of real-world problems scientists use supercomputers to solve.
+They are also good examples of how computer simulations make design and testing quicker, safer, and cheaper than doing the same experiments in real life.
 ### 1. Design an Aerofoil
 An aerofoil is the cross-section of an aeroplane wing.
 The user uses three sliders to experiment with different angles, curvatures, and thicknesses and their impact on take-off and fuel consumption.
 As well as calculating the lift and drag properties of each design, the game makes a small animation, demonstrating whether an aeroplane with this design can take off (or not!) and how far it can fly on a full tank of petrol.
 Many designs are only good for one of the two!